 "TAWA (the Texas Auto Writers Association) promotes quality and accuracy in journalism and professionalism among its members."

 The Texas Auto Writers Association is composed of members who cover autos, crossovers, light trucks and the automotive industry in print, on air and online.
 Each spring, we hold an Auto Roundup where we review and select the best car-based products, including crossovers and minivans.
-In the fall of 2013 the Texas Truck Rodeo celebrated its 20th anniversary.
-Get-togethers, or other official meetings, are held on media days at the Texas State Fair and at the Houston and Dallas Auto Shows.
+In the fall, we attend the Texas Truck Rodeo.
+Get-togethers or other official meetings, are held on media days at the Texas State Fair and at the Houston and Dallas Auto Shows.

 Here are the ethical "code of conduct" guidelines for new and veteran members alike:

-- BE ACCURATE: Take extra steps to make sure you've got those specifications and/or quotes correctly and in context.
+1. BE ACCURATE.
+Take extra steps to make sure specifications and quotes are correct and in context.

-- BE CONSIDERATE AND APPROPRIATE: TAWA events and the business of automotive reviewing provide many special opportunities and access to industry people and products.
+3. BE CONSIDERATE AND APPROPRIATE.The business of automotive reviewing provides many special opportunities and access to industry people and products.
 Observe the courtesies expected in any professional setting.
 Examples include: Wait for an invitation, don't solicit or demand one; report on a press vehicle rather than simply borrowing it; keep the vehicle clean and in proper running condition; respect the challenges and responsibilities of those who manage the press fleets and the new-model introductions.

-- Remember that TAWA's board members are elected to serve the members and run the affairs of the organization.
-Please help the board be more effective by alerting them to problems as soon as possible.
+8. LEAN ON TAWA LEADERSHIP.
+Remember that TAWA's board members are elected to serve the members and run the affairs of the organization.
+Please help the board be more effective by alerting them to any challenges or problems as soon as possible.

 The golden rule, "Do Unto Others As You Would Have Them Do Unto You," is an effective code.
 Apply it to all matters related to TAWA events and members, test vehicles, media trips and relationships with the manufacturers' representatives.

 Updated February 2018